Caipora: Pop culture references

 In the children's TV series Castelo Rá-Tim-Bum, Caipora is a regular character.
 In this version is characterized as a female creature with a big red fur and a black mask.
 She has the ability to teleport when hear whistles and sometimes demonstrates wild aspects.

 In the 2001 TV adaptation of Sítio do Picapau Amarelo the character was introduced between the last two seasons as a regular character.

 In Harry Potter, the Caipora protect the magical school Castelobruxo in Brazil.
 They are described as small, furry, and extremely mischievous.

 Artes do Caipora em Cordel, an illustrated children's book written by the poet and folklorist Marco Haurélio and illustrated by Luciano Tasso, was published in 2013.
 The story accounts as a hunter who disobeys his father by going to hunt on a holy day; he finds the Caipora, who resuscitates all the animals that he slaughtered.

 In Legend Quest: Masters of Myth, the Caipora makes an appearance on the episode of the same name.

+In Arthur Conan Doyle's 1912 book The Lost World Native tribes used the term Curupuri or Spirit of the Wood to describe the mysterious plateau where prehistoric dinosaurs and ape-men lived and the goal of the expedition.